 There are many types of chemical peels: glycolic acid, salicylic acid, lactic acid, polyhydroxy acid, amino fruit acid, pyruvic acid, trichloracetic acid (TCA), Jessner’s peel, and others.

 Deep acne scarring requires deep chemical peels, which completely remove the top layer of the skin.
 Phenol peels can remove 75% of acne scars.
-It is a very invasive method, which result in bleeding, swelling, and crusting of the skin.
-The side effects are long lasting and recovery time can take up to 6 months.
+It is a very invasive method, which results in bleeding, swelling, and crusting of the skin.
+The side effects are long-lasting and recovery time can take up to 6 months.
 May cause permanent skin lightening and keloid scars.
 As you can see, it is NOT the best method of removing acne scars.

 There are over-the-counter acids that can be used at home, which produce manageable exfoliation of the top layers of the skin without the side effects.
-This acids can be used every 2-3 nights until the desired results are achieved.
-I did not research this method a lot and not sure if the over-the-counter kits are useful for deep acne scars.
+These acids can be used every 2-3 nights until the desired results are achieved.
+I did not research this method well and not sure if the over-the-counter kits are useful for deep acne scars.

-Deep acne scarring require deep derma rolling, which can be painful with followed bleeding.
+Deep acne scarring requires deep derma rolling, which can be painful with followed bleeding.
 It can be used once a year.

 The side effects of this method can be an infection, hyper-pigmentation, irritation, and bruising if not performed properly.

 Most effective Natural ways of removing Deep Acne Scars

 The internet is full of natural acne scar removal tips, which are usually not very effective for deep scars.
 I picked the most promising natural ways of deep acne scar removal.
 There are many who have tried these methods on themselves and love the results, though it takes some time and patience.

 The below natural products and combinations are the most promising ones:

 - MSM cream with Vitamin C